 Initializing the velocity means that the air around the wing in our virtual wind tunnel is already moving.
 If we would not predefine it, there would not be air movement at the beginning of the calculation and the solver would have to calculate it based on the specified inlet velocity.

 And, for temperature, please initialize the entire domain with 0 Celsius.

 In the Numerics tab, again seeking to improve stability, add 2 non-orthogonal correctors:

 Please set up the wing simulation control as shown below:

-Under Simulation control, prescribe ‘1500’ iterations to End time and Write interval.
+Under Simulation control, define ‘1500’ iterations to End time and Write interval

 For more information about the simulation control parameters, check this article.

 By setting result controls, you can observe the convergence behavior of several parameters of interest.
 Hence it is an important indicator to evaluate the quality and trustability of the results.